-The lawsuit seeks an order for the release of the whales "from bondage" and a permanent order against holding them in slavery, as well as appointment of a legal guardian to carry out the transfer of the whales to a suitable habitat.
-It also seeks attorneys' fees and costs.
+The lawsuit seeks an order for the release of the whales “from bondage” and a permanent order against holding them in slavery, as well as appointment of a legal guardian to carry out the transfer of the whales to a suitable habitat.

 SeaWorld is “among the world’s most respected zoological institutions,” it continues, adding that SeaWorld parks “are fully accredited by the Association of Zoos and Aquariums and the Alliance of Marine Mammal Parks and Aquariums” with legal permission to display marine mammals.